-You need the assistance of an experienced Retail Theft lawyer who understands how to handle Retail Theft cases to make sure that your record stays clean.
+You need the assistance of an experienced Retail Theft lawyer who understands how to handle Retail Theft and Shoplifting cases to make sure that your record stays clean.
 Before doing anything, such as communicating with anyone, you need to talk to an experienced Retail Theft lawyer, like James Dimeas, that knows what they are doing.
-Chicago Retail Theft Lawyer, James Dimeas, has been handling Retail Theft cases throughout Cook County, DuPage County and Kane County for 25 years.Highly Experienced Retail Theft Lawyer
+Chicago Retail Theft attorney, James Dimeas, has been handling Retail Theft cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.Highly Experienced Retail Theft Lawyer

-Using a device, or a substance, that jams the security alarm of an establishment.
-An example is to put items into a bag that is lined with some substance that jams the security at the exit.
+Using a device, or a substance, that jams the security alarm of an establishment or an item.
+An example is to put items into a bag that is lined with some substance that jams, or defeats the security at the exit.